 In addition to being a toxicant, anticoagulant rodenticides also interfere with the recycling of vitamin K1 in the body.
 This vitamin is necessary for the formation of vital clotting proteins.
 However, when the vitamin is ingested, it is absorbed in the GI tract early.
 This causes the body to produce very little or no vitamin K1 as well as other clotting factors.
 The body cannot produce these clotting factors for three days after exposure, but they will still be present in the body.

 Unlike other types of rodenticides, the symptoms of anticoagulant poisoning are very mild.
 This is because the sick mouse only has a small amount of the poison in its system.
 The rodent has already processed most of the protein and only has small amounts of the actual poison left in its system.
+Do you need someone to tow something then a Towing Company Detroit like Henderson Towing can help you!

 When you suspect your pet has been ingesting rodent poison, you should immediately seek veterinary help.
 You should also make sure to contact your local poison control center.
 This is because they can provide updated guidelines for treatment and collection centers.
 The information they can provide will be specific to your region.